-Minimalist approaches can also lead to complete misspecification, where the DGP includes moderation on a path that is not moderated in the data analysis model, and the data analysis model includes moderation of a path that is not moderated in the DGP.
-In this case, the index of moderated mediation calculated with the data analysis model should be 0 based on the DGP.
-For example, when the DGP is Model 7 with the X to M path moderated, using Model 14 (with only the M to Y path moderated) for the data analysis would be a complete misspecification.
-The index of moderated mediation from Model 14 is $a_1b_3$ , which should be 0 based on the DGP.
+analysis model should be 0 according to the DGP.
+For example, when the DGP is Model 7 with the X to M path moderated, using Model 14 for the data analysis would be a complete misspecification because the X to M path is not moderated but the M to Y path is moderated.
+The index of moderated mediation from Model 14 is ab_3 , which should be 0 base don the DGP.
 Moderation on the direct effect is not involved in determining complete misspecification because that path is not used for the index of moderated mediation.
-Incorrectly specifying where the moderation occurs in the model may lead the estimates of the paths to be biased and incorrect conclusions about which paths are moderated (Yzerbyt et al., 2018).
+By incorrectly specifying where the moderation occurs in the model, researchers may get biased estimates of the paths, coming to incorrect conclusions about which paths are moderated.